Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 What about his handling of the Clinton email probe?

-The inspector general's office, which for more than a year investigated the FBI's handling of the Hillary Clinton email investigation, has concluded that McCabe authorized FBI officials to speak with a journalist for an October 2016 story in The Wall Street Journal, according to The New York Times.
+The inspector general's office, which for more than a year investigated the FBI's handling of the Clinton email investigation, has concluded that McCabe authorized FBI officials to speak with a journalist for an October 2016 story in The Wall Street Journal, according to The New York Times.

-Though Trump has called McCabe biased, the story in question actually undercut that narrative and suggested that FBI officials wanted to more actively probe the Clinton Foundation but were discouraged from more aggressive steps by the Obama Justice Department.
+Though Trump has called McCabe biased, the story in question suggested that FBI officials wanted to more actively probe the Clinton Foundation but were discouraged from more aggressive steps by the Obama Justice Department.

-However, a source told the Associated Press that McCabe is suspected of having not been forthcoming with officials from the inspector general's office who were investigating the media leak — an allegation he has denied.
+However, a source told The Associated Press that McCabe is suspected of having not been forthcoming with officials from the inspector general's office who were investigating the media leak — an allegation he has denied.

-In January, The Wall Street Journal reported that McCabe knew of thousands of emails related to the Clinton investigation for at least a month before former FBI Director James Comey told Congress about them.
+In January, The Journal reported that McCabe knew of thousands of emails related to the Clinton investigation for at least a month before Comey told Congress about them.

 What is the “Andy” text message?